 An earlier work reports a scheme for engineering the quaternion $Q_8$ charges in a Floquet system \cite{Li2023Oct-non-abelian-charges-in-cold-atoms}.
 By manipulating the temporal sequence of Hamiltonians, the designed Floquet topological insulator phase demonstrates the presence of non-Abelian charges, focusing just on the interface between two quaternion charges within the same conjugate class.
-In contrast to Floquet-based approaches \cite{Eckardt2017Mar-floquet-review}, in this paper, we present a proposal based on a stable system of degenerate Fermi gases.
+In contrast with Floquet-based approaches \cite{Eckardt2017Mar-floquet-review}, in this paper, we present a proposal based on a stable system of ultracold atoms.
 Instead of employing Floquet engineering, we synthesize quaternion charges by preparing various patterns of SOC, enabling the observation of interface modes arising from domain walls between quaternion charges, even those belonging to distinct conjugate classes.
-This exploration provides clear evidence of the non-conservation multiplication relation, offering a promising avenue for studying and characterizing non-Abelian physics.
+This exploration provides clear evidence of the nonconservation multiplication relation, offering a promising avenue for studying and characterizing non-Abelian physics.

-This paper is organized as follows.
-In Sec.\ref{sec:model}, we start with the model Hamiltonian and the scheme for engineering the quaternion charges.
-Based on the scheme, in Sec.\ref{sec:interface-modes}, we show that the junction structure that connects the two quaternion charges can be proposed by introducing external fields with a spatial offset.
-Such a setup supports the interface-mode whose behaviors are determined by the non-communicative multiplication relation between different quaternion charges, which is the core of the non-Abelian charges.
-In Sec.\ref{sec:experiment} we discuss the details for the experimental realization in ultracold atoms.
-Finally we conclude this paper in Sec.\ref{sec:conclusion}.
+This paper is organized as follows: In Sec. \ref{sec:model}, we start with the model Hamiltonian and the scheme for engineering the quaternion charges.
+Based on the scheme, in Sec. \ref{sec:interface-modes}, we show that the junction structure that connects the two quaternion charges can be proposed by introducing external fields with a spatial offset.
+Such a setup supports the interface-mode whose behaviors are determined by the noncommunicative multiplication relation between different quaternion charges, which is the core of the non-Abelian charges.
+In Sec. \ref{sec:experiment} we discuss the details for the experimental realization in ultracold atoms.
+Finally we conclude this paper in Sec. \ref{sec:conclusion}.